lenny-g/README-Generator/GENERATED_README.md

 To use this application run the following script:

 ```
-dhjhdjhd
+hdjhdN

 ```

 ## Contributing

-dhjhdjhd
+dhjhdjhdj

-and either contact me using my email: dhjhdjhd or github account: <a href="https://github.com/dhjdhjhdjd">dhjdhjhdjd</a>
+and either contact me using my email: Y or github account: <a href="https://github.com/Y">Y</a>

 ## License

-MPL 2.0 license
+MIT license